fourkitchens/frontend-perf/_audit/4-webpagetest.md

 WebPageTest (WPT) is currently the most reliable method for determining the perceived performance of your website or app.
 It combines a large number of factors to produce a **Speed Index** which closely approximates when a user starts to see your webpage.

 You can run the tests from many geographical locations, all data is easily accessible, and it can be saved.
-WPT also has other scores, such as a score to estimate how expensive your site is to download and view on a standard mobile data plan.